-If you intend to do a lot of force carbonating it is a good idea to get a 2.6kg gas bottle as they cost about $25 to fill and contain the equivilant of 160 16g CO2 cartridges.
-We can supply both the cartridges and the 2.6kg gas bottles.
+If you intend to do a lot of force carbonating it is a good idea to get either a sodastream bottle or a 2.6kg gas bottle we supply adapters for either bottle to use with your mini regulator.

 THE BEST BIT - HOMEBREW KEG IN THE FRIDGE DOOR

 Just a quick video showing the Johnson keg in the fridge door

 Carbonated and ready to drink 24hrs after kegging from the fermenter